 Instead of painting a picture of what you can create through crafting, the LearnVest team shows their audience the reality of what happens when you don’t create a financial plan.

 They use simple illustrations and a side by side comparison to convey this.

 By the time subscribers make their way down to the Get Started button, they can’t wait to begin.

-This is also another good example of creating the right flow and keeping your focus simple by only having one.
+This is also another good example of creating the right flow and keeping your focus simple.

-But, to reap these rewards, you can’t stop just stop at personalizing the greeting.
+But, to reap these rewards, you can’t stop at personalizing the greeting.
 You must take this one step further by personalizing both the greeting and the message.